danfbrowne/GeneticLearning/README.md

 # geneticlearning
+This directory includes:
-A graduate project that implements genetic learning principles
+* A graduate project that implements genetic learning principles.
+* A report explaining these principles and an analysis of the project.